It’s a privilege for us to Dwell in the Shelter of the Most High.

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.

-So What Does Dwelling in the Shelter of the Most High Mean?
+So What Does It Mean to Dwell in the Shelter of the Most High?

 Psalm 91 1-5 NASB